Iwashimizu Hachimangu: Biggest Hachimangu Shrine in Kansai

 The path to the Iwashimizu Hachimangu is right next to the Korasha.
 Don’t worry Mt.
 Otoko is only 140m high and it takes only 30 minutes to the top of the mountain.

-Along the path you will find a spring called “iwashimizu” which is the namesake of the shrine.
+Along the path, you will find a spring called “iwashimizu” which is the namesake of the shrine.

 After this, you will see the large south gate.
-The gate does not directly face to the honden, so you can go back without turning your back on the Hachiman gods.
+The gate does not directly face the honden, so you can go back without turning your back on the Hachiman gods.

 Iwashimizu Hachimangu Honden

-The Iwashimizu’s honden (1634) is registered as a Japanese national treasure.
+The Iwashimizu’s honden, built in 1634, is registered as a Japanese national treasure.
 The honden a rare example of a style known as Hachiman-zukuri.
-Hachiman-zukuri is very unique because the honden consists of two separate buildings, the Gaiden [外殿] and Naiden [内殿].
+Hachiman-zukuri is very unique because the honden consists of two separate buildings, the Gaiden and Naiden .
 The roofs that cover these buildings connect in an iconic “M” shape.
-It is said that the gods stay in the Gaiden in the morning and then go to the Naiden at night.

-These two shrines located just behind the outside of the honden are famous protection shrines.
 Wakamiya is a protection shrine for men and enshrines the sons of emperors Ojin and Nintoku.
 Next to it is Wakamiya Dono-sha, which enshrines the daughter of emperor Ojin, who extends protection for women.

 Edison Memorial